exercism/javascript/concepts/type-checking/about.md

 While `instanceof Array` will not work with an array created in a different realm such as an `iframe` in a webpage, `Array.isArray()` will.

-This is because the Array class has a different constructor in each `iframe`, meaning that the function in the prototype chain will be different, causing `instanceof Array` to fail.
+This is because the Array class has a different constructor in each realm, and each `iframe` has its own ream, meaning that the function in the prototype chain will be different, causing `instanceof Array` to fail.
 `Array.isArray()` is capable of ignoring this, and should always be used when possible.
 ```